self-driving-satellite-network/starlink-autonomous-driving/Figures and Tables/README.md

 ## Figures and Tables

- We release the traces used in [1]'s figures and tables, including
+ This folder includes the data and code for figures/tables in [1], including

 - `Figure4`: Distribution of space objects by altitudes
 - `Figure6`: An example of Starlink satellite’s maneuver behaviors